ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 ## Services

 When creating services they can no longer be of a scoped lifetime, i.e. injecting a `DbContext` instance using the constructor.
-We can create transient services and inject the `IDbContextFactory` using the constructor.
+Instead we can create transient services and inject the `IDbContextFactory` using the constructor.

 ```csharp
 public class UserRepository : IAsyncDisposable